 Which side is which?

-As it stands, Trump's Department of Justice has said that there's nothing to see here and everyone should just move along, which is creating a division in the right-wing base.
+As it stands, Trump's Department of Justice has said that there's nothing to see here, and everyone should just move along, which is creating a division in the right wing base.

-And then there are those who have said, there's no way we're moving on, like Patrick Bett David or Tucker Carlson.
+There are those who have said, I guess we'll just move along, like Charlie Kirk, and then there are those who have said there's no way we're moving on, like Patrick Bet David or Tucker Carlson.

-It makes sense that people on either side of this divide might consider people on the other side to be fake MAGA, but which side is Alex saying represents Israel trying to take over MAGA?
+It makes sense that people on either side of this divide might consider people on the other side to be fake MAGA, but which side is Alex saying represents Israel trying to take over MAGA.

-I don't know what he's, I don't know what the point is.
+I don't know what he's I don't know what the point is.

-You know, it didn't take the government down.
+You know, it didn't take the government down, it didn't take the president down.

 If there is a CIA operative now who releases all the Epstein stuff and Trump is in it, is that potentially more likely to topple the government than revealing war crimes?

-And I'm just going to lay out the facts here about this Epstein gaslighting cover-up whitewash that went from being a very dangerous fiasco Sunday into Monday with the DOJ memo that got leaked like a fart in church because they didn't want attention to it that the Epstein case is closed.
+And I'm just gonna lay out the facts here about this Epstein gaslighting cover-up whitewash that went from being a very dangerous fiasco Sunday into Monday with the DOJ memo that got leaked like a fart in church, they didn't want attention to it.

-No, that's a real memo.
+No, that that's a real memo.

-Now, already when they killed Epstein and covered this up over the last 15 years and killed him four or five years ago, it has already been a firestorm of firestorms because of the Streisand effect.
+Now, already when they killed Epstein and covered the sub over the last 15 years and killed him four or five years ago.

-Barbara Streisand built this giant mansion on the beach and she didn't want people talking about it.
+Barbara Streisand built this giant mansion on the beach, and she didn't want people talking about it.

-So then it got picked up by the international press.
+So then it got picked up by the international press, it was a giant story.

 And so by coming out and saying, actually, everything we told you in the past isn't true.